jrtorres/Think-NLC-101-Lab/README.md

 1. You have different options for the type of project, depending on what kind of work you will be doing in Watson Studio and what kind of services/features you will be using.
 Select the **`Standard`** option to create a project with all features.
    ![ws-project-type](docs/images/7.png)

 1. Before you can create the project.
 You will need to create an object storage where all the project assets will be stored.
-Under the `Define storage` section, click on the **`Add`** link to create a new instance of Cloud Object Storage.
+Under the `Define storage` section, click on the **`Add`** link to create a new instance of Cloud Object Storage (*Note: A new browser window / tab may open to create the object storage*).
    ![add-cos](docs/images/8.png)

 1. Leave the default options and click the **`Create`** button and then click the **`Confirm`** button in the subsequent window.
    ![create-cos](docs/images/9.png)

 1. You will be taken back to the `New Project` page.
-Give your project a name ('NLCLab101') and click the `Create` button. (*Note: you may have to click the refresh option if the storage is not prefilled with the name of the cloud object storage instance you created in the prior step*).
+Give your project any name (for example, 'NLC-Lab101') and click the `Create` button. (*Note: you may have to click the refresh option if the storage is not prefilled with the name of the cloud object storage instance you created in the prior step*).
    ![create-project](docs/images/11.png)

 1. Now you will associate a Natural Language Classifier service to your project.
 Click on the **`Settings`** tab, scroll down to `Associated services` then click **`+ Add service`** drop down and select the **`Watson`** option: